How to select an inverter - type and size

 3 phase / single phase inverters

 Most inverters can work with three-phase systems.
 The Solar PV inverter Fronius Symo is an example of a three-phase inverter, designed for 3-phase electricity only.
 Other inverters, like e.g. the Victron Quattro, can only work with a three-phase supply if three inverters are installed, one for each phase.
+Alternatively, you can also install a single phase inverter to only one of the 3 phases of a 3 phase supply, and connect the "essential loads" to this phase.

 Type of inverters

 When selecting an inverter, the first thing to consider is the type of inverter.
-In order to keep this article simple, we are describing only the main types of inverters below, and there are two types:
+In order to keep this article simple, we are describing only the main types of inverters below, and there are two main types:

 - Hybrid inverter